Guide

 After testing dozens of combinations, here's the stack that actually works:

-- Arabic-optimized speech recognition — Talkscriber or Deepgram with Arabic-specific models, not generic "multilingual" mode
+2. Arabic-optimized speech recognition — a model fine-tuned on regional Arabic dialects, not generic "multilingual" mode

 The Cost Comparison

-For a medical clinic receiving 50 calls/day, missing just one specialist appointment (AED 700) per week costs more than a year of AI receptionist service.
+For a medical clinic receiving 50 calls/day, missing just one specialist appointment ($190 avg) per week pays for a full year of Saden's Starter plan.

 How Saden Handles Arabic Dialects

-Saden uses a "language chameleon" approach — it detects the caller's dialect from their first words and responds in that same dialect throughout the call.
+Saden uses a "language chameleon" approach — your virtual secretary detects the caller's dialect from their first words and responds in that same dialect throughout the call.
 Gulf Arabic callers hear Gulf Arabic.
 Egyptian callers hear Egyptian.
 Moroccan callers hear Darija.